-3 Overview of the Regulatory and Legislative Framework of Platone and its demonstration sites
+3 Overview of the Regulatory and Legislative Framework of Platone and its Demonstration Sites

 Chapter 3.1 describes the most relevant themes of Platone that are affected by the legislative framework either on EU or on a national level.
 First, the theme is brought into context with the Platone project, followed by the regulatory and legislative framework by the EU.
-The basis for this chapter is deliverable "D6.8 Report on the Analysis of the Regulatory and Legislative Framework" [3], which is recommended for more detailed information.
+The basis for this chapter is deliverable "D6.8 Report on the Analysis of the Regulatory and Legislative Framework" [12], which is recommended for more detailed information.
 Chapter 3.2 focuses on the demonstration sites of Platone in Italy, Greece and Germany and the national regulatory framework of the corresponding country, followed by the obstacles and gaps of the regulatory framework as well as recommendations for optimization which are most interesting from the perspective of exploitation.
-More information regarding this chapter can be found in "D6.9 Report on solutions and recommendations for the roll-out of the designed solutions" [4].
+More information regarding this chapter can be found in "D6.9 Report on solutions and recommendations for the roll-out of the designed solutions" [13].

-3.1 General overview of the regulatory and legislative framework of Platone
+3.1 General Overview of the Regulatory and Legislative Framework of Platone

-For the description of the regulatory and legislative framework of Platone, eight relevant topics were identified, which are illustrated in the following figure.
-Platone Deliverable 6.8 [3] provides a more indepth analysis of the eight themes.
+For the description of the regulatory and legislative framework of Platone, eight relevant topics were identified, which are illustrated in Figure 3.
+Platone Deliverable 6.8 [12] provides a more in-depth analysis of the eight themes.